jatinkumar762/Coding-Interview-Questions/BinaryTree/Medium/BinaryTreeRightSideView.md

 1. Each depth of the tree only select one node.
 2. View depth is current size of result list.

+To get the left and right view of a Binary Tree, we perform a depth-first traversal of the Binary Tree while keeping track of the level of each node.
+For both the left and right view, we’ll ensure that only the first node encountered at each level is added to the result vector.

 ```java
 class Solution {